willfaught/go-guide/README.md

 Consistent style.

-### SHOULD group similar kinds of statements and declarations with blank lines
+### SHOULD separate different kinds of statements and declarations with blank lines

 #### Examples